Minimum Program Requirements

 - Official results of the Graduate Record Examination (GRE).
 These must be sent directly from the Educational Testing Service to PTCAS (SAU code #7742).

-After applications are received and reviewed, a personal on-site interview will be scheduled for qualified applicants.
+After applications are received and reviewed, a personal on-site interview will be scheduled for selected applicants.
 Please note that due to the competitiveness of the program, not all applicants will be invited for an interview.

 For more information about the Doctor of Physical Therapy Program, contact our department at 563/333-6403 or email at firstname.lastname@example.org.